Cvikli/DiffLib.jl/README.md

 ## DiffLib.jl

-Parse LLM's codeblock and let's create a git diff on your own codebase.
+Parse LLM's codeblock and let's create a git diff against your own codeblock.
 That is why this diff support [WILDCARDS](https://github.com/Cvikli/DiffLib.jl?tab=readme-ov-file#reason) too!

 Improved diff: this tool propose CHARACTER and LINE based diff based on the modification amount and percentage.